Community Supported Agriculture

 What can we expect?

 We grow a wide variety of market-garden style fresh organic vegetables.
 Lots of high-quality salad greens, tomatoes, peas, cucumbers, fresh onions, peppers, eggplants, herbs (basil, dill, cilantro, parsley, etc.), sweet corn, new potatoes, carrots, beets, green beans, squash, etc. We also grow some strawberries and melons.
-We don’t grow a ton of storage crops.
-You can feel free to check out our social media for drool-worthy pics of our fresh veggies.
+We don’t grow a ton of storage crops, so don’t hold out for fall and plan to stock up on things for winter (plenty of other farms in our area specialize in that type of thing!).
+You can feel free to check out our social media for drool-worthy pics of our fresh veggies as examples.

-Can I use my CSA credit at the farmers market in Jericho?
+Can I use my CSA credit at the farmers market?

 How do I sign up?